OpenRiskNet/home/openshift/recipes/renew-certificates/README.md

 # Certificated Renewal
-An ansible playbook and roles that can be used to renew Let's Encrypt/[Certbot]-like SSL certificates in amn OpenShift cluster.
+An ansible playbook and roles that can be used to renew Let's Encrypt/[Certbot]-like SSL certificates in an OpenShift cluster.

 The steps involve...

 -   Renewing certificates on the master node
--   Moving them to the bastion
+-   Fetching them back to the bastion
--   Executing the OpenShift redeploy certificates playbook

 ## Running the playbook

 **UNDER CONSTRUCTION**

-Notes wil be added once it's been written and tested!
+Notes will be added once it's been tested!

 ---